2017 East Timorese parliamentary election: Background

 After the 2012 East Timorese parliamentary election, there was first of all a coalition of the National Congress for Timorese Reconstruction (CNRT), Democratic Party (PD), and Frenti-Mudança (FM).
 With the exit of Prime Minister Xanana Gusmão, the new Prime Minister, on February 16, 2015, Rui Maria de Araújo.
-Since there was no parliamentary opposition, Taur Matan Ruak, the President of East Timor, took on this role himself, leading to more conflict between the president and the rest of the government.
+Since there was no parliamentary opposition, Taur Matan Ruak, the President of Timor-Leste, took on this role himself, leading to more conflict between the president and the rest of the government.
 This led to a split between the CNRT and the PD.

 The creation of the People's Liberation Party (PLP), which was shortly after led by Taur Matan Ruak as he was no longer president after the 2017 East Timorese presidential election, was a major event in the run-up to the election.
 The PLP was competing for many of the same voters as the PD, which was expected to cost the PD votes.
 After the sudden death of PD party leader Fernando de Araújo, António da Conceição took over his positions.
 However, he was supported in the election by the PLP and Kmanek Haburas Unidade Nasional Timor Oan (KHUNTO).
 The PLP also tended to use smaller rallies in its campaign than the rallies of the major parties, Fretilin and the CNRT.

 Frenti-Mudança encountered difficulties, especially since Jorge da Conceição Teme, one of their top politicians, had gone over to the PDP.

-Some observers speculated that there would be a shift in the power structure of East Timor.
+Some observers speculated that there would be a shift in the power structure of Timor-Leste.
 The younger generation had weaker ties to the old heroes of the East Timor independence campaign, and there was expected to be a greater influence from Facebook and other social media networks, which are very popular with the younger generation, will have more influence than traditional media.

-In a nationwide poll from the International Republican Institute in November of 2016, 98% of the people whom they asked were planning to go vote.
-72% expected that the state of East Timor would be better next year, and 49% thought it was already heading in the right direction.
+In a nationwide poll from the International Republican Institute in November 2016, 98% of the people whom they asked were planning to go vote.
+72% expected that the state of Timor-Leste would be better next year, and 49% thought it was already heading in the right direction.
 29% of the sample thought that the government had done a very good job and 45% thought that the government had done a good job.
 44% considered themselves to have a close connection to Fretilin and 75% had a positive opinion of the party.
 29% saw the condition of roadways to be the most important issue facing the nation; 32% thought that the condition of roadways had worsened over the last year, but 29% thought that it had improved.
 A majority of the sample saw improvements in the areas of the healthcare system (79%), education (78%), and electricity (71%).
 66% had concerns about violent riots around election time.